Our Process

 APA citation style

 In-text citations in APA style include the author’s last name and the publication year, separated by a comma.
-For example: (Smith, 2021).
-If the author’s name is mentioned in the text, only the year needs to be included in parentheses.
-For example: According to Smith (2021),….
+For example: (Joseph, 2021).
+If the author’s name is mentioned in the text, only the year must be included in parentheses.
+For instance, According to Joseph (2021),…

 If there are multiple authors, include all last names the first time the source is cited.
-For subsequent citations, include only the first author’s last name followed by “et al.” For example: (Smith, Johnson, & Lee, 2021) or (Smith et al., 2021).
+For subsequent citations, include only the first author’s last name followed by “et al.” For example: (Joseph, Johnson, & Lee, 2021) or (Joseph et al., 2021).

 How to Cite Sources in the Reference List in APA Citation Style: